csjcode/authserver/README.md

 ### 110 - More On Validation 5:40

 * make sure user has entered text for all fields
-* show elayed msg using same method as in previous error msgs
+* show delayed msg using same method as in previous error msgs

 ### 111 - Signup Action Creator 7:11

 * add handleSubmit to form tag
-* setup handleSubmit helper under class - inside Call action creator
+* setup handleFormSubmit helper under class - inside Call action creator
+* edit action/index.js - signup action (axios.post) will be nearly identical to signin
-*
+* export signupUser

 ### 112 - Finish Up Signup 8:55